-- 106. (a) Any question or dispute arising between members of the Society inter se or between any Branches of the Society or between any member of the Society and the Society or any Branch or as to the rights privileges or duties of any Branch may be submitted to a special meeting of the Council convened for the purpose of determining the question or dispute. - (b) Any submission must be accompanied by a fee of \$100.00. - (c) This article does not apply to action taken by the Council under articles 16 or 17. - 107.
-The Council can make any enquiries and investigations and take and act upon any evidence it thinks fit regardless of legal rules of evidence and the determination of the Council is final and binding upon all parties to or affected by the question or dispute. - 108.
-Notwithstanding article 108 the Council in its absolute discretion may refuse to hear or to determine any question or dispute between members of the Society inter se. - 109.
-Every question or dispute must be notified through the Secretary of the Branch concerned and each party to the question or dispute and every member affected by it must furnish evidence to the Council whether orally or in writing as the Council by its Federal Secretary requires. - 110.
+- 107. (o) Any question or dispute arising between members of the Society inter se or between any Branches of the Society or between any member of the Society and the Society or any Branch or as to the rights privileges or duties of any Branch may be submitted to a special meeting of the Council convened for the purpose of determining the question or dispute.
+The initial submission must contain sufficient evidence to enable the Council to determine whether on the basis of probabilities an offence has been committed.
+This requirement does not prevent additional evidence being submitted to Council at a later date, as provided for in Articles 110 and 112. - (p) Any submission must be accompanied by a fee of \$100.00. - (q) This article does not apply to action taken by the Council under articles 16 or 17. - 108.
+The Council can make any enquiries and investigations and take and act upon any evidence it thinks fit regardless of legal rules of evidence and the determination of the Council is final and binding upon all parties to or affected by the question or dispute. - 109.
+Notwithstanding article 108 the Council in its absolute discretion may refuse to hear or to determine any question or dispute between members of the Society inter se. - 110.
+Every question or dispute must be notified through the Secretary of the Branch concerned and each party to the question or dispute and every member affected by it must furnish evidence to the Council whether orally or in writing as the Council by its Federal Secretary requires. - 111.
 Upon determination of the question or dispute the Council may at its discretion but not otherwise direct the \$10.00 payable under article 107 be refunded or may declare it forfeited to the Society and must declare it forfeited where in the opinion of the Council the question or dispute submitted is trivial, frivolous or vexatious.